FIUS/jvk/sheets/HowToTask.md

 - Nichts als offensichtlich annehmen, Konzepte leicht erklären
 - An PSE Namingconventions halten (s. unten)

+## Technical
+The exercise are writen in LaTeX.
+The files are in `/sheets/<sheet number>`.
+Every exercise gets its own file with the sheme `exercise-<Nr>.tex`.
+The Number must be consecutive.
+Every file hast to contain the `\exercise{}` commdan at the beginning, which also sets the title for the exercise.

+Also look if the settings (e.g. Year) needs to be changed in the vorkurs.cls

 ## TODO Wie wir Dinge nennen und wie Prof. Becker es tut

 | Bezeichnung                       | PSE Bezeichnung              |